The Difference Between Medical Negligence and Malpractice in Texas

 Medical malpractice is a very serious concern for thousands of Americans.
 The term “medical malpractice” is a general term that covers the entire field of injuries and complications caused by healthcare providers.
 “Medical negligence” is a type of medical malpractice, but also refers to the legal theory that a healthcare provider’s oversights and unintentional faults caused your injury.

-If you or a loved one has suffered from medical malpractice or medical negligence, it is important to talk to an attorney.
+If you or a loved one has suffered from medical malpractice or medical negligence, it is important to talk to a Plano personal injury attorney.
 Especially if you’ve lost a loved one to medical complications, surgical errors, or misdiagnosis, you may have grounds to sue the healthcare providers.
 If you are in Texas, consider taking your case to the Dallas personal injury attorneys at The Queenan Law Firm.

 Defining Medical Malpractice in Texas

 “Medical malpractice” is an entire field of law, with many different types of cases and particular rules.
 In general, “malpractice” refers to a situation where a professional does their job improperly.
 This includes breaching ethical rules, general misconduct, and negligent activity.
 “Malpractice” is most often discussed with regard to lawyers and doctors, but it can encompass many different medical professions as well.
 While “medical malpractice” usually refers to the malpractice of doctors, there is also nursing malpractice, hospital malpractice, and even dental malpractice.

 If you received poor healthcare, you may be the victim of medical malpractice.
 It is important to understand, though, that not every case with a bad outcome is a case of medical malpractice.
 Doctors, nurses, and other healthcare professionals are not miracle workers; they do what they can, and what medical science allows them to do, to help patients get better.
 Just because a patient died, their condition got worse, or they suffered injury before getting better does not automatically mean malpractice.